JDonnellyCodeInstitute/weather/README.md

   - The explanation for deployment was taken from code institute's Love Running tutorial.
   - For design planning, I used the app Balsamiq Wireframes.
   - For guidance on using geolocation API I went to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
+  - Guidance on proper use of forEach loops was taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) also.

 ### Content
   - Fonts taken from [Google Fonts](https://fonts.google.com/)